 They’ll use your artwork to decide if they should read the description, skim your episode titles, or listen to their first episode.
 In short, the podcast cover is beyond critical for promoting your podcast.

-So even though you didn’t get into podcasting to be an artist (and probably never thought you’d have to in order to start a podcast), you still need to take your podcast cover art seriously.
-In this article, we’ll go over how to create quality podcast imagery that helps grow your show.
+Even though you didn’t get into podcasting to be an artist, you still need to take your podcast cover art seriously.
+So, in this post, we’ll go over how to create quality podcast artwork and a logo that helps grow your show.

 First, let’s talk about the technical stuff.
 Make sure you are podcast cover art meets this criteria precisely for maximum visibility.
 If it doesn’t, the podcast directories may fail to display your image or refuse to display your show entirely.

 - Your podcast art should be square.
 Make it 3000 pixels by 3000 pixels.
 This way it will look good everywhere, even when scaled down.
 1400 pixels by 1400 pixels is the minimum for Apple Podcasts.